zhou-1/ProductsArrivalNotices/README.md

 <hr>

 # ProductsArrivalNotices
-<b>[Current Version]</b>
+<b>[Current Version - V2]</b>
 This project can help you check whether 3 kinds (face mask, hand sanitizer, Medical Exam Gloves) of good-quality products (5 best sellers) in Amazon for protecting yourself in serious coronavirus period can be purchased now or not.
 Can help you detect the process of product in a while loop, it will send you email automatically and repeatedly until you shuts down the program.
+Can automaticly detect 5 best-seller links from best-seller products page (like the link below: https://www.amazon.com/Best-Sellers-Industrial-Scientific-Medical-Exam-Gloves/zgbs/industrial/8404645011) for 3 medical category in Amazon.

+<b>[First Version - V1]</b>
+This project can help you check whether 3 kinds (face mask, hand sanitizer, Medical Exam Gloves) of good-quality products (5 best sellers) in Amazon for protecting yourself in serious coronavirus period can be purchased now or not.
+Can help you detect the process of product in a while loop, it will send you email automatically and repeatedly until you shuts down the program.

 <b>[Future version]</b>
-Can automatic update links for best-seller products (https://www.amazon.com/Best-Sellers-Industrial-Scientific-Medical-Exam-Gloves/zgbs/industrial/8404645011) in Amazon.
+Store privacy information in a text, my main program can extract infromation from text.
+Can let user type in link(s) for their ideal products.
 Can detect good-quality products in Target, Walmart, yamibuy, officedepot.
-Can let user type in link(s) for their ideal products.

 ## Demo
+Demo video for current version can be viewed [here](https://www.youtube.com/watch?v=lhLaC7M329c&feature=youtu.be).
-Demo video can be viewed [here](https://www.youtube.com/watch?v=4Alm5tWSpkE&feature=youtu.be).
+Demo video for V1 can be viewed [here](https://www.youtube.com/watch?v=4Alm5tWSpkE&feature=youtu.be).

 ### Images gallery
 Demo images for this project can viewed below: